kreinholz/ppsspp/README.md

 (Note the use of `pkg add`, to restore our local backup we created, instead of `pkg install` to fetch it from the remote package repository).

 The above workaround is unnecessary if building PPSSPP in a "clean" build environment such as provided when using synth or poudriere to build custom packages, or in a jail for that matter.
+As of commit 55a512f on 18 October 2024, it should be unnecessary in a "dirty" build environment as well.
+Nevertheless, keeping these instructions just in case.